sandra-calvo/watson-conversation-lab/README.md

 This will create an exact flow as shown in the first picture of this section.
 You will need to do some editing on few nodes.

 Edit the conversation node with your own credentials.
-You can find the credentials in the Bluemix dashboard where you launched the convesation service (show in step 1.1).
+You can find the credentials in the IBM Cloud dashboard where you launched the convesation service (show in step 1.1).
 You will also need the workspace ID.
 This can be found inside the Watson Coversation service.

 Deploy your application changes from the Deploy button on the top right side of the screeen.